rogerbeecham/comp-sds/README.md

 # GEOG5009M : Visualization for Geographic Data Science

 This repository contains the code for generating [vis-for-gds](https://www.roger-beecham.com/vis-for-gds/).
+The templates were taken from [Andrew Heiss's](https://www.andrewheiss.com) excellent [teaching websites](https://datavizf18.classes.andrewheiss.com/), with minimal adaptation.

 The website uses the [Academic Hugo theme](https://sourcethemes.com/academic/), which is included as a submodule.
 When when cloning for the first time, use this command to bring down the theme as well: